sergio94al/AutoQML-Quantum-Inspired-Kernels-by-Using-Genetic-Algorithms-for-Grayscale-images/README.md

 * qsvm.py: We create a simulated quantum support vector machine by using sklearn.
 * encoding.py: In this file we create the encoding of the quantum gates and the parameters *θ*.
 * encoding2.py: This file is used to visualize and obtain the solution after the evolution.
+* Visualizing.ipynb: Execute this file to generate a quantum circuit from the designated folder of pickles.
+Ensure that you select the one with the highest accuracy and minimal complexity, as indicated in the file name.
+* QSVM_Name.ipynb: Execute this file to run the implementation of the genetic algorithm, which generates optimal quantum circuits by calling the corresponding .py files.
+Users can customize parameters based on their specific requirements.
 ## 6. References
 * [1] https://github.com/sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation
 * [2] Altares-López, S., Ribeiro, A., & García-Ripoll, J. J. (2021).
 Automatic design of quantum feature maps.
 Quantum Science and Technology, 6(4), 045015. (https://iopscience.iop.org/article/10.1088/2058-9565/ac1ab1)